danielepiccone/aperetif/README.md

 Apéritifs and digestifs (/əˈpɛrɨtiːf/ and /diːʒɛˈstiːf/) are drinks, typically alcoholic, that are normally served before (apéritif) or after (digestif) a meal.

-This instead is a framework to make easy and powerful web applications in **Racket**
+This instead is a micro-framework to make easy and fast web applications in **Racket**, heavily inspired by Express and Sinatra

 ### Howto